OSHA Harwood Grant Training Materials

 safety2

 Recognizing and fixing hazards are important elements of any safety program.
-ISRI received grant funding through OSHA’s Susan Harwood Training grant to develop these materials.
+ReMA received grant funding through OSHA’s Susan Harwood Training grant to develop these materials.
 These course materials have been created to help you learn more about potential hazards in industry.
 You will find training materials for these classes in both English and Spanish at the links below.
 They are available for download and use with your workforce.
 Please work safely, or not at all!

-ISRI Safety Services
+ReMA Safety Services

 Hazard Recognition in Recycling